Crotalus concolor: Description

 The color pattern of this species consists of a pinkish, pale brown, yellow-brown, straw-colored, reddish, or yellow-brown ground color, overlaid with a series of brown elliptical or rectangular dorsal blotches.
 However, most specimens are gray or silvery.
 In juveniles, the pattern is distinct, but becomes faded in adults, almost to the point where it is indistinguishable from the ground color.
+This has led to the snake sometimes being locally referred to as the "horseshoe rattler."

+Adult individuals typically measure between 50 and 60 cm in length, although they can reach up to 75 cm.
+This is notably shorter than the typical western rattlesnake, which can grow up to 126 cm.
+The smallest gravid female measured was 52.2 cm.

+Males are generally larger than females, and the snakes weigh around 120 g, although they can weigh as much as 200 g.
+Newborns of this subspecies are 50 to 100 mm shorter than other western rattlesnake subspecies and weigh about half as much.

+The scales are keeled, and the snake has an entire anal plate.
+Like all rattlesnakes, the tail ends in a horny rattle, with the number of tail rings indicating the number of molts the snake has undergone.

+The venom of the Midget Faded Rattlesnake is neurotoxic and is considered one of the most potent among Crotalid venoms.
+The snakes are generally non-aggressive when left undisturbed.

 Geographic range

 Found in the United States in the Colorado and Green River basins.
 This area covers southwestern Wyoming, Utah east of long.
 111° West (excluding the southeastern corner) and extreme west-central Colorado.
 The type locality given is "King's Ranch, Garfield Co., at the base of the Henry Mts [Utah]."